What to expect after surgery

 After your surgery you will be encouraged to do the following things to ensure a faster recovery.

-- Your nurse and therapist will encourage you to walk to the toilet and back to aid with your recovery.
-They will support you with any attachments (drains/intravenous fluids) and discuss any concerns.
+Your nurse and therapist will encourage you to walk to the toilet and back following your surgery.
+Depending on the time you return from theatre, this can be on the same day as your surgery.
+They will support you with any attachments you have.

 Exercise programme

-- If you have been provided with exercise sheets, complete these exercises in your own time to maintain your strength
+If you have been provided with exercise sheets, it’s important to complete these in your own time to maintain your strength and help with your recovery.

 Pain management